maeve/dotvim/README.md

-# Dotvim
+# Nvim

-This is my vim configuration.
+This is my neovim configuration.
 There are many like it, but this one is mine.

+Tailored for Rails development on OS X.

 ## Installation

-For OS X.

 ### Prerequisites